 The compression applied during backup is distinct from the compressed row format that keeps table data compressed during normal operation.
-An InnoDB tablespace that is already in compressed row format is not compressed a second time, because that would save little or no space.

-See Also compression, compression level, .ibd file, .ibz file, MySQL Enterprise Backup, tablespace.
+An InnoDB tablespace that is already in compressed row format is not compressed a second time, but is, nevertheless, still saved as an .ibz file in the compressed backup.
+See Also .bz file, compression, compression level, .ibd file, .ibz file, MySQL Enterprise Backup, tablespace.